Talh21/WhatsAppBot/README.md

    - [urllib3](https://pypi.org/project/urllib3/)

 ## QR code
 Please note that as a default, selenium does not save cookies and that every run is a "fresh" session.
 Thus, a QR code login is required in the beginnig of every session.
-However, there is a way to bypass this scenario, explained in stepst 1-4 below:
+However, there is a way to bypass this scenario, explained in steps 1-4 below:

 1. Open a new profile path within you Chrome browser
 2. get the path: